GamesRightMeow/GamesRightMeow.github.io/src/games/suborbital-salvage/index.md

 title: Suborbital Salvage
 header: Suborbital Salvage
 layout: game
-cover: /games/suborbital-salvage/cover.png
+cover: /games/suborbital-salvage/cover.webp
 ---

 <!-- TODO: replace with in-game offer letter -->
-{% include "image" url: "/games/suborbital-salvage/titlescreen.png" alt: "Titlescreen from Suborbital Salvage." %}
+{% include "image" url: "/games/suborbital-salvage/Screenshot_3.webp" alt: "" %}

 **Suborbital Salvage** is an endless runner set in a dystopian corporate future where you collect salvage and avoid hazards while getting berated by your supervisor.
 Who is also a cat.